westermo/querierd/README.md

     however strongly recommended to leave this setting commented out!

 > **Note:** the daemon needs an address on interfaces to operate, it is
-> expected that querierd runs on top of a bridge, and that the bridge
+> expected that querierd runs on top of a bridge.
+Also, currently the
-> takes care of per-VLAN proxy queries.
-Also, currently the daemon does
-> not react automatically to IP address changes, so it needs to be
+> daemon does not react automatically to IP address changes, so it needs
-> SIGHUP'ed to use any new interface or address.
+> to be SIGHUP'ed to use any new interface or address.

 Motivation